sneeuwballen/benchpress/README.md

 ## Config File

-Benchpress ships with a builtin config that contains, roughly:
+Benchpress ships with a builtin config, which is imported by default unless `(import-prelude false)` is specified.
+It contains, roughly:

 ### Builtin config